What classification of medical device is my disinfectant?

 Disinfecting and sterilising products have the potential to cause visual, chemical, and physical changes to exposed materials over time.
 This can result in the exposed medical device failing or breaking prematurely.
 While all manufacturers of medical devices should test disinfectant/sterilisers active ingredients to determine their own Instructions for Use in regard to cleaning, disinfecting and sterilising their product, this can not take into consideration a specific formulation of a disinfectant product or technology.
 This responsibility has to fall with the manufacturers of liquids, sprays, wipes, aerosols, and disinfectant technologies.

-Tests on a range of medical grade materials should be performed and selected based on the mode of action of the product such as spraying, soaking (immersion), wiping or the specific technology e.g. hydrogen peroxide, UV-C or ozone.
+Tests on a range of medical grade materials should be performed and selected based on the mode of action of the product such as spraying, soaking (immersion), wiping or the specific technology e.g. hydrogen peroxide, UV-C light or ozone.
 These tests expose the raw material or a final product to the disinfectant/sterilising product to repeated cycles of use through an accelerated study to correlate to typical lifetime exposure of a product.

 Another consideration is testing against BS EN 455-2 to determine glove compatibility.
 This will determine if the product such as a wipe (which may require latex, vinyl or nitrile gloves to be worn when being used) has a deleterious effect on the glove tensile properties.